ryandoll/doll/README.md

 # About

 Base set of tools for any node project.

-More to come...
+Current Dev Dependencies:
+- chalk
+- commander
+- express
+- gulp